smunozsader/financial_course_using_vscode/Module_01_Setup/01_Getting_Started.md

 5. **Integration**: Connect to databases, APIs, and cloud services
 6. **Speed**: Calculations run orders of magnitude faster

+### Why Python?
+(And What About Other Tools?)

+This course focuses on **Python** because it's the most accessible and versatile language for financial modeling.
+Python strikes the perfect balance between ease of learning and professional capability - exactly what you need at PE Club.

+**That said, quants and financial professionals use various tools:**

+- **Python** ⭐ **(This Course)** - Best all-around choice for data analysis, modeling, and automation
+- **R** - Statistical analysis and econometrics (popular in academia and quant research)
+- **SQL** - Database queries and data extraction (essential for working with financial databases)
+- **C++/C#** - High-frequency trading and performance-critical systems
+- **MATLAB** - Quantitative research (still used in some hedge funds and academic settings)
+- **Julia** - Emerging high-performance language for computational finance
+- **Excel/VBA** - Still widely used in traditional finance (you already know this!)

+**Why we're starting with Python:**
+- Most in-demand skill for modern finance roles
+- Gentlest learning curve for beginners
+- 80% of what you need for PE analysis
+- Largest community and best resources
+- Perfect foundation for learning other languages later

+**Future courses could cover:** SQL for financial databases, R for advanced statistics, or building high-performance trading systems.
+But Python first - it's the gateway to everything else.

 ### Installation Guide

 #### Step 1: Install VS Code